 How much does it cost to send a parcel from the UK to the USA?

 Probably a lot less than you think!
 Thanks to the fact we handle so many parcels being shipped to the USA, we have negotiated favourable rates, meaning that you can send a parcel from the UK to the USA for as little as £19.48.
-We even offer a next day service!
+We even offer next day delivery to USA and Canada!

 How should I address my parcel for delivery to USA?